ashton-andersonaap/ipriot_at1_part2/knowledge_and_evidence.md

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

-> blink is used through inheritance from the blinkable class and i simportant for polyorphism as it doesnt have to be redefined in each class
+> blink is used through inheritance from the blinkable class and is important for polymorphism as it means that methods used in multiple classes don't have to be redefined in each class
 >
 >
 1. **Implement Blink in Sad Class:**